owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 After the liveness property, we check a bunch of safety properties:

 * all messages posted by the user are present in the thread
-* all messages pairs involving tools calls are valid according to Anthropic's API specification
+* all message pairs involving tools calls are valid according to Anthropic's API specification
 * all tool calls have settled in expected terminal states

 Some of these are targeted at specific known bugs, while some are more general